-The Doctor of Business Administration (DBA) is a research degree programme designed for experienced managers.
-It offers an opportunity to take your business and management knowledge and understanding to a higher level and, importantly, to relate it closely to your workplace needs.
-Like the PhD, the DBA offers a doctoral qualification but, in this case, one that is more directly linked to the world of work.
+The Doctor of Business Administration (DBA) is a research course designed for experienced managers.
+It offers an opportunity to take your business and management knowledge and understanding to a higher level and, importantly, to relate it closely to your workplace needs or industry and practice.
+The DBA offers a doctoral qualification that is more directly linked to the world of work.

-You will be accompanied and supported on your research journey by a panel of 2 to 3 supervisors including an expert Principal Supervisor who has the primary responsibility for managing the supervision process as well as a Co-supervisor/Associate supervisor.
+You will be accompanied and supported on your research journey by a supervisory panel including an expert Principal Supervisor who has the primary responsibility for managing the supervision process as well as Associate supervisor(s).
 Regular interaction and communication with the supervisors occurs during the research journey to provide appropriate academic support, monitor progress and performance, and ensure appropriate outcomes.
-Where it is not feasible to have regular face-to-face interaction, other means of communication through video conferencing will be facilitated.
-Contact will also be encouraged with other research degree candidates through online discussion forums, workshops and interactive webinars among others.
+Contact will also be encouraged with other research degree candidates through online discussion forums and interactive webinars among others.

 What qualifications do I need to be accepted?

-For all admission requirements, please see Course Details.
+English language requirements must be met.
+For all admission requirements, please review the DBA Course Brief.